ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 1. All unit test, integration tests are passing
 2. The module does NOT include any components with an identified Security Vulnerability.
 3. Publish artifact to the Central Staging Environment
-4. Run workflow to verify newly published module is working properly in an integrartion scenario.
-(This is to ensure any stadard library release will not break the existing users build)
+4. Run workflow to verify newly published module is working properly in an integration scenario.
+(This is to ensure any standard library release will not break the existing users build)
 5. Run the release workflow
 6. Update module version in Ballerina Distribution